Behind the Scenes: A Look at How We Verify Fundraisers During a U.S. Crisis

 Once our team has identified fundraisers related to the crisis, we immediately begin the verification process.
 There’s a lot that happens behind the scenes and we and our payment processing partners work around the clock to do this.

 Fundraisers are verified through our global Trust & Safety team.
-This team accounts for almost a third of GoFundMe employees around the world.
+This team accounts for one-quarter of GoFundMe employees around the world.
 We have a team of experts with diverse backgrounds making sure that donors are protected and all funds are safely delivered.